 Black Knitted Pouffe: I wanted to buy a pouffe which didn’t take up too much space and could work as a footstool and a seat.
 The chunky knit material and the compact proportions of this particular one appealed to me.
 It’s available in a wide selection of colours.
 I bought it in black, £39.99 from Wayfair (product code: BOUR2594).

 Four-Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
 I wanted a dramatic piece which you could see as soon as you walked through the front door if the living room doors were open.
 The cabinet is slim and tall but opens up to reveal handy storage space inside.
 The quality is exceptional, and I love it.
 I selected the version with black sides and blue loop pattern, £1895 from Coucou Manou.

 Coucou Manou Four-Door Loop Cabinet

 Kartell FLY Pendant: I introduced red accents with two red FLY pendant shades at each end of the room.
 These dome-shaped plastic shades are fun and vibrant, £197 from Heal’s.

-Pebble Throw: I love snuggling under a throw when I’m relaxing on the sofa.
-This grey and red acrylic throw with fringing are soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).
+Pebble Throw: I love snuggling under a throw while relaxing on the sofa.
+This grey and red acrylic throw with fringing is soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).

 Brooklyn Bolster Cushion: Mum wanted a bolster cushion for her back when she sat on the sofa.
 I selected two with a white zig-zag against a blue background.
 I have found them to be very useful and comfy for resting my neck on, £18 from Dekoria (product code: 530-137-88).

 Living Room Area

-Age of Reason Hot Lips Cushion: To brighten up the grey armchair, I treated myself to the large soft silk cushion which has been cut into the shape of sexy lips, £139 from Amara.
+Age of Reason Hot Lips Cushion: To brighten up the grey armchair, I treated myself to the large soft silk cushion cut into sexy lips, £139 from Amara.